AlmasB/CI517/lectures/lecture8/PITCHME.md

 #### FSM

 - Can only be in 1 state at a time
-- Works for most simple AI
+- Works for most simple AI and some complex AI

 ---